Izenda7Series/docs/dev/howto_dep1.rst

 After logging in to our host application, we stored our Employee ID in a cookie.

+1. Open *izendaintegrate.js* and locate our *DoRender* function.

-1. Since our "employee_id" is stored within the cookie, we no longer need to pass it in the query string.
+2. Since our "employee_id" is stored within the cookie, we no longer need to pass it in the query string.
 Modify the DoRender function and remove the hard-coded employee ID.
 In addition, we will need to add a setting for xhrFields and crossDomain to allow the employee_id cookie to be sent with the request.

 .. code-block:: javascript